Trams in Mariupol: Current

+Historical

 Fares

 The tram system offered monthly passes for travel (school, student, public, official), as well as combined (tram, trolleybus).
 Fares in 2021 were 9.00 ₴.
 In 2017, in collaboration with PrivatBank, a project was implemented to pay for fares in public transport using a QR code through the "Privat24" application.
 This marked the first instance of cashless fares on the system.